easy-games/airship-typescript-extensions/README.md

-# roblox-ts Extensions
+# unity-ts Extensions
-This is a Language Service plugin that improves the editing experience while using roblox-ts.
+This is a Language Service plugin that improves the editing experience while using unity-ts.

 ### Features
 - Remove or prefix cross-boundary imports in intellisense.
 - Warn about non-type only cross-boundary imports.
-- Remove internal fields from roblox-ts types.
+- Remove internal fields from unity-ts types.
 - Remove deprecated entries from intellisense.
 - Remove @hidden entries from intellisense.

 ## Visual Studio Code
-If you use Visual Studio Code, it's recommended that you install this using [our extension.](https://marketplace.visualstudio.com/items?itemName=Roblox-TS.vscode-roblox-ts)
+If you use Visual Studio Code, it's recommended that you install this using [our extension.](https://marketplace.visualstudio.com/items?itemName=unity-ts.vscode-unity-ts)

 ## Installation
 You install this like you would any npm package.

-`npm install --save-dev roblox-ts-extensions`
+`npm install --save-dev unity-ts-extensions`

 To enable the plugin and configure it, please look to the sections below.